zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 <script type="text/javascript" src="../../assets/js/Ellipsoids/FresnelEllipsoid.js" orbit="enabled"></script>

-Simply take planar slices of many confocal ellipsoids to approximate a larger ellipsoid.
-We can preserves the optical properties of the ellipsoid, while reducing its form-factor!
+By simply taking planar slices of many confocal ellipsoids to approximate a larger ellipsoid, we can preserve their optical properties while reducing their form-factor!

 * Note how these slices emulate a refracting lens when the two foci are on opposite sides of the plate.